3.9. Verification Results

 3.9.3.
 Verification of Rulesets

 In order to investigate the cause and rationalize potential influence of year built, a parametric study is conducted for a single-family house (ID = 2 in Table 3.2.4.1).
 The original building record is expanded to 51 different buildings by varying the year built only (i.e., from 1970 to 2020).
-For each building, expected loss ratio is estimated with 50 realizations to consider the uncertainty from the random sampling in the rulesets.
-The black curves in Fig. 3.9.3.1 plots the individual realizations of expected loss ratio against different year built values.
+For each building, the expected loss ratio is estimated with 50 realizations to consider the uncertainty from the random sampling in the rulesets.
+The black curves in Fig. 3.9.3.1 plot the individual realizations of expected loss ratio against different year built values.
 The red curve shows the mean value based on the 50 realizations at each year built.
 It is clear to see that the building performance improves following major code revisions.
-For example, labeled by the yellow dashed line at 2000, the IRC 2000-2009 requires 8d nails (with spacing 6”/6”) for sheathing thickness of 1” (as default in this testbed) for basic wind speeds greater than 100 mph which enhances the building performance (reducing the loss ratio); while this ultimate wind speed is increased to 130 mph (just above the DWSII of the building) after 2016 accepting the use of spacing to 6”/12” which in turns slightly degrades the building performance.
+For example, labeled by the yellow dashed line at 2000, the IRC 2000-2009 requires 8d nails (with spacing 6”/6”) for sheathing thickness of 1” (as default in this testbed) for basic wind speeds greater than 100 mph which enhances the building performance (reducing the loss ratio); while this ultimate wind speed is increased to 130 mph (just above the DWSII of the building) after 2016 accepting the use of spacing to 6”/12” which in turn slightly degrades the building performance.
 This observation highlights the particular importance of nail spacing requirements for sheathing in reducing wind-induced losses for this class of building.

 ../../../_images/WSF1_LossRatio_HazusClass.png